iris-hep/iris-hep.github.io/_codas-hep-students/2025/angeloarisi.md

 Learning how to construct an analysis framework in the most optimized and flexible way possible.

 ## I want to know more about:
-Parallelization techniques and machine learning techiques for HEP
+Parallelization techniques and machine learning techniques for HEP